thijsbekke/OctoPrint-Pushover/README.md

 ```
 ## Configuration

-The only thing you have too configure is the user key and set a priority for which event you want too be notified.
+The only thing you have to configure is the user key and set a priority for which event you want to be notified.
 You can find your own user key on your [Pushover](https://pushover.net) page.
-Copy and paste it too the "user key" field in the settings dialog of the Octoprint-Pushover plugin.
+Copy and paste it to the "user key" field in the settings dialog of the Octoprint-Pushover plugin.
 And then you are done, the rest of the settings are optional.

 ## Features

+The newest feature is image's !
+It is now possible to receive an capture of your camera with your notifications.
 This plugin can send a notification with Pushover on the following events; Print done, Print failed and Print paused.
 In the settings dialog beside the user key you can specify the devices, priority of the notifications and a sound.

-This plugin will also append an url too your octoprint instance with the notification.
+This plugin will also append an url to your octoprint instance with the notification.

 ### Priority